nsclass/nsclass.github.io/_posts/2020-05-16-react-useEffect-cancel-page-exit.md

 useEffect(() => {
   let cancelled = false
   // do something
-  // if there is any async code in her, we use cancelled flag to detect whether user left this page
+  // if there is any async code in here,
+  // we can use the cancelled flag to detect whether user left this page

   return () => {cancelled = true}
 }, [state])